diel-project/Diel-Niche-Modeling/README.md

 ## Hypotheses

-There are three fundamental hypothesis sets: *Maximizing*, *Traditional*, and *General*.
+There are four fundamental hypothesis sets: *Maximizing*, *Traditional*, *General*, and *Selection*.
 Additional hypotheses available are described in the ‘Diel-Niche-Vignette.Rmd’

 ### **Maximizing**